haxtheweb/edtechjoker/draft-outline.md

 - Final card to be submitted by Sunday night

 # Week 9/10/11: Project 3 - Portfolio site PWA
+## Tues Building
+- Understanding why assets need compiled for the web and what that means
+- Starting on an "application" boilerplate in open-wc (run through init but for application this time)
+- Understanding github actions
+- Creating a github action that automatically builds our project and presents it on the gh-pages branch

 - Working as a team on a portfolio site
 - Come up with a basic comp for a three page portfolio site
 - This is to be worked on as a group